Top of page

 Studies the works of major playwrights of England and Europe from 1875 to the present.
 Particular emphasis will be placed on plays which are currently being presented in London theatres, with a particular emphasis on contemporary musicals.
 Also offered in London.

-Spring 2026 with Dr. Michaelle Browers
+Spring 2026 with Dr. Michaelle Browers, Political Science

 Course #1: POL 115 (D) / POL 269A: Political Ideologies